openziti/ziti-doc/docfx_project/ziti/identities/enrolling.md

 ### Overview

 All identities need to be enrolled with the Ziti Controller so the Ziti Controller can authenticate the incoming connection.
 This process is slightly different for each type of identity.
-NetFoundry has created a tool to aid the enrollment process named `ziti-enroller`.
+Ziti has created a tool to aid the enrollment process named `ziti-enroller`.
 It is recommended that you use `ziti-enroller` to complete the enrollment as the process itself complex.
 Enrollers are available here: